Advertisement

 Home remedies for Urinary Tract Infections

-There’s no substitute for medically approved treatment, but some of these homemade remedies can certainly supplement any veterinary advice.
+There’s no substitute for medically approved treatment, but some of these homemade remedies can help a dog suffering from a UTI.

 • Apple cider vinegar: Put a few teaspoons of apple cider vinegar into your dog's water bowl.
 Repeat twice a day for up to seven days.
 Apple cider has antibacterial properties that can help flush the infection out of your dog's system.